prasannakulal16/news-aggregator/README.md

-# The DailyScript (News Aggregator)
+# NewsBridge (News Aggregator)

-The DailyScript is a React-based news aggregator application built with Vite.
+The NewsBridge is a React-based news aggregator application built with Vite.
 It aggregates and displays news articles from various sources, providing users with a comprehensive platform to stay updated with the latest happenings.

 ## Features